Teal-and-Sarah-Build-Websites/tas-baseline-grav/README.md

 ## To use
 Clone the basic grav repo (https://github.com/getgrav/grav.git) and rename it whatever you want for the project

-Delete the user folder and clone this repo into the project, renaming this repo 'user'
+In that project delete the user folder and clone this repo into the project, renaming this repo "user"

-from the project folder run `bin/grav install`
+From inside the project folder run `bin/grav install` then `php -S localhost:8000 system/router.php`

-from the project folder run `php -S localhost:8000 system/router.php`
+Go to http://localhost:8000/ to view your site!

-go to http://localhost:8000/ to view your site!
+Only edit within the user folder